jameslovallo/ardi/README.md

 ## Lifecycle

-Ardi provides a number of useful lifecycle callbacks.
-These callbacks are often a useful place to fetch data or apply effects.
+Ardi has several lifecycle callbacks, providing a convenient way to fetch data or apply effects.

 ### ready()